bcpeterson7/bcpeterson7/README.md

 &nbsp;

 <h2 align="left">Inspirational Quotes</h2>

-> Do or do not, there is no try. - Yoda
+"Do or do not, there is no try." ― Yoda
+"The difference between average people and achieving people is their perception of and response to failure." ― John C. Maxwell
+"Communication is the highway love travels on." ― Chip Ingram

 &nbsp;